BartolomeoZisa/LLMDesignPatternRefactoring/commenti.md

 gridmovement no interface
 roundhole no

+prompt xml5 with GEMINI is really good, but it's ignoring "don't include comments", or maybe not interpreting comments as "code comments" It's pretty verbose, but maybe this helps the ai, I could try it with openai cafecito is good icecream has dictionaries sword is good

+adapter:
+calculator good
+gridmovent good
+roundhole is a bit questionable?

+there are some errors either because the code isn't finished or because it's forgetting imports (this is probably a problem in my parsing)

 Code review
  add skip when already reviewed
  Per tenere traccia dei risultati, creare una tabella (foglio excel?) dove ogni riga indichi: (1) pattern, (2) esempio considerato, (3) standard/custom, (4) iterazione, (5) passa/non passa i test, (6) applica/non applica il design pattern.